Greenfields

 Greenfields is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates, as of November 2025, the estimated population for the Greenfields statistical area (Lv2) is around 10,906.
-This reflects an increase of 1,037 people since the 2021 Census, which reported a population of 9,869.
-The change was inferred from AreaSearch's resident population estimate of 10,785 following examination of ABS' latest ERP data release in June 2024 and an additional 106 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,090 persons per square kilometer.
-Greenfields' growth rate of 10.5% since the 2021 census exceeded the national average of 9.7%.
-Population growth was primarily driven by interstate migration contributing approximately 72.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Greenfields as of February 2026 is around 10,943.
+This reflects an increase of 1,074 people (10.9%) since the 2021 Census, which reported a population of 9,869 people in the suburb.
+The change is inferred from the resident population of 10,785 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 142 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,094 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 10.9% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for Greenfields was primarily driven by interstate migration, contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS' Greater Capital Region projections released in 2023 based on 2022 data.
-Projecting forward, the Greenfields (SA2) is expected to grow by 1,485 persons to 2041, reflecting a gain of 12.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth is projected for Greenfields.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 1,485 persons to 2041, reflecting a gain of 12.1% in total over the 17 years.

 Frequently Asked Questions - Population